Chelsea Women vs Liverpool Women: WSL match abandoned after just six minutes due to frozen pitch

-Chelsea vs Liverpool fixture in Women's Super League abandoned after just six minutes due to frozen pitch; Chelsea manager Emma Hayes: "You could see from the opening minutes that it was like an ice rink down the sides.
-The game should never have started"
+Chelsea vs Liverpool fixture in WSL abandoned after just six minutes due to frozen pitch; Chelsea manager Emma Hayes: "You could see from the opening minutes that it was like an ice rink down the sides.
+The game should never have started"; Brighton vs Arsenal also postponed

-The Women's Super League game between Chelsea and Liverpool was abandoned after just six minutes due to a frozen pitch.
+The decision to abandon the Women's Super League contest between Chelsea and Liverpool at Kingsmeadow after six minutes due to a frozen pitch on Sunday has been branded 'unprofessional' by Sky Sports pundit Sue Smith.

-The match at Kingsmeadow had passed a pitch inspection two hours before the 12.30pm kick-off.
+Both Chelsea manager Emma Hayes and Liverpool counterpart Matt Beard were in agreement that the match should not have gone ahead, while Smith went further with her criticism.

+Speaking on Monday morning's Football Show on Sky Sports News, Smith said: " I can't actually believe what happened in terms of the game starting and then being stopped as the pitch was unplayable.

+Arsenal's trip to Brighton, which was set to be broadcast live on Sky Sports, was also postponed at 4.11pm on Sunday, two hours and 34 minutes prior to the scheduled 6.45pm kick-off time at Broadfield Stadium.

-Chelsea manager Emma Hayes said she thought the pitch had not looked playable since the morning, and that the game should not have kicked off in the first place.
+Hayes said she thought the pitch had not looked playable since the morning.

 "You could see from the opening minutes that it was like an ice rink down the sides," Hayes told the BBC.